Are psychopaths psychotic?

 One psychopath described his mental state to me not as insanity, but as “forming models of reasoning that are different from the norm.”
 He attributed this to a lack of emotional attachment to common ideas and accepted values.
 Might that mean a lack of attachment to reality?

 What confuses the issue is the assertion that psychopaths do know right from wrong, but they just don’t care.
 That’s true, but it muddies things up by implying that they can act differently if they only choose to.
 But then we turn around and agree they have this serious mental disorder called psychopathy that’s responsible for their lack of a conscience and for their inability to feel remorse or to love or care about others.
-Which is it — are they simply normal people who make bad choices and who could change if they wanted to, or do they have a mental/neurological disorder?
+Which is it — are they simply normal people who make bad choices and who could change if they wanted to, or do they have a mental/neurological disorder that makes doing the right thing very difficult or even impossible?
 How can it be both?

 ~ Douglas Hostadter